Under Arrest: How To Exercise And Protect Your Rights

 Everyone has seen movies and television shows where a character is informed that they have the right to remain silent.
 This is not just used for dramatic purposes.
 You do indeed have the right to remain silent, and it is perhaps the most important thing you can do when you have been placed under arrest.
 Silence is not an admission of guilt, and while you cannot talk your way out of trouble, you can certainly talk your way into bigger trouble.

 You also have the right to an attorney, and you should ask for representation as soon as possible.
 Do not agree to questioning without having a lawyer present.
 An attorney can help protect your rights and ensure that you do not say something when being interviewed by police that could be used against you.
 Once again, exercising this right is not an admission of guilt and can only improve your situation, or at least prevent it from getting worse.

 DUI Arrests And Search Warrants

-If you arrested for suspicion of DUI, you should assert the rights mentioned above.
+If you are arrested for suspicion of DUI, you should assert the rights mentioned above.
 It is worth noting that although you can refuse to submit to a Breathalyzer test, you will immediately lose your driver’s license under South Carolina’s implied consent laws.
 Our Attorney can assist you in quickly getting a valid license to drive after you have been arrested for DUI.
 Additionally, if your driver’s license is suspended for refusing to submit to a breath or blood test, our attorney will fight that suspension for you in our Administrative Law Court.

 If the police ask to perform a search of your house or your vehicle, you do not have to grant them permission to perform the search unless they have a search warrant.
 If they do not have a warrant, send them away to get one.
 In the meantime, contact an attorney.